yash-sharma1/docs-site/docs/index.md

 Binance Chain is a blockchain software system developed by Binance and its community.
 Binance DEX refers to the decentralized exchange features developed on top of Binance Chain.

+## What is Binance Smart Chain?

+Binance Smart Chain is an innovative solution to bring programmability and interoperability to Binance Chain.
+Binance Smart Chain relies on a system of 21 validators with Proof of Staked Authority (PoSA) consensus that can support short block time and lower fees.
+The most bonded validator candidates of staking will become validators and produce blocks.
+The double-sign detection and other slashing logic guarantee security, stability, and chain finality.

 ## What can I do with Binance Chain?

 The purpose of the new blockchain and DEX is to create an alternative marketplace for issuing and exchanging digital assets in a decentralized manner.